 - For a scenic drive or a roadside attraction

 - For history-buffs

 - For the uniqueness of a place

-Besides categories, I’ll also be using asterisks to show how many times this particular place or specific site was mentioned in the resources I used.
+I’ll also use asterisks to show how many times a particular place or specific site was mentioned in the resources I used.

 Travel Bucket List across the USA

 See you next Monday with our first state destination!